Overcoming the Everyday—Deliberately

 What Is Deliberate Practice?

-However, the concept of deliberate practice is apt for all professionals seeking to perform at their personal highest level—from salespersons and marketers to human resources representatives and entrepreneurs.
+However, the concept of deliberate practice is apt for all professionals seeking to perform at their personal highest level—from salespeople and marketers to human resources representatives and entrepreneurs.

 Essentially, deliberate practice is a focused effort to increase expertise in a given area through practice that pushes one outside of their comfort zone, which often requires a mentor who can monitor their growth and suggest ways to excel.2

-The theory is simple, yet its potential results can be monumental.
+The theory is simple, yet its potential outcomes can be monumental.

 How to Step Outside Your Comfort Zone